xzfc/cached-nix-shell/readme.md

 ## Caveats

-Cache could be staled in following situations:
+The cache could be staled in the following situations:

 * Access to external files: `#! nix-shell -p "import ./foo.nix"`
 * Probably there is more